nandabritto/Where_is_Billy/README.md

 ### 3. Structure

-*	A clear layout is in place to ensure users can immediately find all the information.
+*	A clear and simple layout is in place to ensure users can navigate in a inuitive way and have an easy experience.

-*
+* Navbar is sticky to facilitate user to navigate through pages easily.
+A small navigaton is the same on all pages to ensure easy navigation.
+* Index page displays game and character introduction and instructions to the game.
+* Game page effectively show one question, four answer options, countdown timer and progress bar and text to show what question you are on.
+* End game page can be found a for to add you name on your score.
+* High Scores page shows ranking scores.

 ### 4. Skeleton